Motor vehicle collisions

-If you are involved in a motor accident, whether with another motor vehicle, another user of the road or with an object along the road, there are certain things you are required by law to do.
-There are also things which it is advisable to do for safety reasons and to help reduce any possible financial loss to yourself.
+If you are involved in a motor collision, the law requires you to do certain things.
+This applies whether the collision was with another motor vehicle, another user of the road or an object along the road.
+There are also things it is advisable to do for safety reasons and to help reduce your possible financial loss.

-If the accident is serious the cars should not be moved.
-If the accident is minor and the cars are blocking the road or are a danger to other road users, the road should be marked and the cars moved.
+Decide whether to move the cars: If the collision is serious, do not move the cars.
+If the collision is minor and the cars are blocking the road or are a danger to other road users, mark their position on the road then move them.
 Take care when moving damaged cars and be alert to the danger from leaking fuel.

-You should try to warn oncoming traffic of the accident.
+Warn other drivers: Try to warn oncoming traffic of the accident.
 You can warn them by using your hazard lights.
-If you have a reflective advance-warning triangle, place it on the road far enough from the scene of the accident to give enough warning to approaching traffic.
-If the accident happens near a bend in the road, make sure you give warning to traffic on both sides of the bend.
+If you have a reflective advance-warning triangle, place it on the road far enough from the scene of the collision to give enough warning to approaching traffic.
+If the collision happens near a bend in the road, make sure you give warning to traffic on both sides of the bend.

 If you need to ask for another road user’s help to warn traffic, do so right away.

-If someone is injured the Gardaí should be contacted (telephone 999 or 112) and, if necessary, ambulance services.
+Call for help: If someone is injured, call the Gardaí (telephone 999 or 112) and, if necessary, ambulance services.

-You should obtain the information listed above from the other drivers involved in the accident.
-If the accident involves damage to property get the owner’s name, address and telephone number.
+Get information: You should get the information listed above (under ‘Provide information’) from the other drivers involved in the collision.
+If the collision involves damage to property, get the owner’s name, address and telephone number.

-Get the names, addresses and telephone numbers of any witnesses as these may be required if there is a question of liability.
+Get the names, addresses and telephone numbers of any witnesses, as these may be required if a question of liability arises.

-Take photos of the scene of the accident if you have a camera.
-These should include photos of the cars before they are moved.
+Photos: Take photos of the scene of the collision if you have a camera.
+These should include photos of the vehicles before they are moved.

-You should obtain the name or number of the Garda to whom the accident is reported.
+Garda details: You should get the name or number of the Garda to whom the collision is reported.
 You may need to ensure that a Garda report has been filed for insurance purposes.

-You should write down an account of all relevant facts connected to the accident as soon as possible afterwards.
-You should sign and date it (including the time) when it is completed.
+Write down what happened: You should write down an account of all relevant facts connected to the collision as soon as possible afterwards.
+Sign and date your account (including the time) when it is completed.

-If you wish to claim compensation where you are involved in an accident with an uninsured or unidentified car you should contact the Motor Insurer's Bureau of Ireland (MIBI).
-It also deals with claims arising from foreign motoring in Ireland or Irish motorists abroad.
+Uninsured or unidentified cars: If you wish to claim compensation where you are involved in an accident with an uninsured or unidentified car, contact the Motor Insurer's Bureau of Ireland (MIBI).
+MIBI also deals with claims arising from foreign drivers in Ireland or Irish drivers abroad.